bobbymccullough/AmbientWeather-Integration/README.md

 # AmbientWeather-TrueSight

-Integration between Ambient Weather's API for a WS-2902 station and TrueSight Intelligence
+Integration between Ambient Weather's API for a WS-2902 station and TrueSight Intelligence analytic tool.

-Can be used for other Ambient Weather stations/systems but could require modifying the console.log output of the array as well as the array.
+Can be used for other Ambient Weather stations/systems but could require modifying the console.log output of the array as well as the POST of the array.

-Establishes a connection to Ambient Weather and subscribes.
+Establishes a connection to Ambient Weather and subscribes.<br/>
 When data is received, it is output to the console as well as POSTed to BMC's TrueSight Intelligence

 Fixed a problem where Ambient does some system maintenance every day and the system restarts/resets.
 This app would loose connection but would always reconnect.
 The issue is it wouldn't "resubscribe."
 I moved the subscribe section up to be a part of the Connect section (which re-ran every time properly) and so far it seems to have worked.